Business rate relief

 If you have more than one occupied business property you can get a retail discount on each one.

 If you think you should receive a retail discount, please contact the Business Rates Team

 Properties that will be considered for a retail discount

 Properties that are being used for the sale of goods to visiting members of the public:

-- Shops (such as: florists, bakers, butchers, grocers, greengrocers, jewellers, stationers, off licences, chemists, newsagents, hardware stores, supermarkets)
+- shops (like florists, bakers, butchers, grocers, greengrocers, jewellers, stationers, off-licences, chemists, newsagents, hardware stores, supermarkets)

 - Post Offices

 - furnishing shops or display rooms (like carpet shops, double glazing, garage doors)

 - garden centres